-UC Hastings Professor Setsuo Miyazawa will be honored with the Law and Society Association’s International Prize during the Association’s Annual Meeting May 29 in Minneapolis, MN.
+UC Hastings Professor Setsuo Miyazawa was honored with the Law and Society Association’s International Prize during the Association’s Annual Meeting in Minneapolis, MN.

 Professor Miyazawa is an expert in the legal profession, the judicial system, criminology, and the sociology of law.
 His contributions to the scholarship of law and society in general, and specifically to the Japanese legal system, are profound and extensive.
 He has been writing and teaching about Japanese legal reforms at law schools around the globe for more than 30 years.